 However, butter mochi cakes are crispy and buttery on the outside, and satisfyingly chewy on the inside and it originates from Hawaii!

-I have only ever seen them made baked in a square/rectangle baking dish and cut up into squares but being as I was obsessed with the crispiness, I asked myself “How do I maximize the crispy surface area?” – in came the muffin tin!
+I have only ever seen butter mochi cakes made baked in a square/rectangle baking dish and cut up into squares but being as I was obsessed with the crispiness, I asked myself “How do I maximize the crispy surface area?” – in came the muffin tin!

 I want to dedicate this post to Heather and her Aunty Lily for introducing me to a new type of cake with unique textures that I can honestly say is now my all time favourite snack.
 (In a span of 2 weeks I easily ate almost 3 full batches of it myself – these things are ADDICTIVE!!)
 These bite-sized cakes really do give a sense of warmth – from the smells in the house to enjoying them with a cup of hot tea.
 This recipe is an adaptation from her Butter Mochi recipe.

 Half of these ingredients will be available at your local grocery store.